joshbrew/AcyclicGraph.js/README.md

 node
     .operator(input,node=this,origin,cmd) //<--- runs the operator function

-    .runOp(input, node=this, origin, cmd) //<--- runs the operator and sets state with the result for that tag
+    .runOp(input, node=this, origin, cmd) //<--- runs the operator and sets state with the result for that tag.
+Returns a promise if the operator is an async function.

-    .runNode(node,input,origin) //<--- runs the node sequence starting from the given node, returns a promise that will spit out the final result from the tree if any
+    .runNode(node,input,origin) //<--- runs the node sequence starting from the given node.
+If any async or flow logic is being used by the node, it returns a promise which can be awaited to get the final result of the tree.
+Else it returns a synchronous operation for speed.

-    .run(input,node=this,origin) //<--- this is the base sequencing function, returns a promise that will spit out the final result of the tree if any
+    .run(input,node=this,origin) //<--- this is the base sequencing function.
+If any async or flow logic is being used by the node, it returns a promise which can be awaited to get the final result of the tree.
+Else it returns a synchronous operation for speed.

     .runAnimation(input,node=this,origin) //run the operator loop on the animation loop with the given input conditions, the cmd will be 'animate' so you can put an if statement in to run animation logic in the operator